Skip to main content

 Property Line and Fence Laws in Massachusetts

-Imagine you come home one afternoon to find your neighbors have completely enclosed their property with a barbed-wire fence!
-Not only does it make you feel like you're living next to a prison, the unsightly fence hurts your property value.
+Imagine you come home one afternoon to find your neighbors have completely enclosed their property with a barbed-wire fence.
+It would make you feel like you’re living next to a prison, and the unsightly fence would hurt your property value.
 What can you do?

 Quick Look: Massachusetts Property Line and Fence Law